sdmoen/HumanFactors-project/README.md

 <details>
 <summary></summary>
 <ul>
-<li>Some difficulties with responsiveness but got there in the end i think </li>
+<li>Some difficulties with responsiveness but got there in the end i think. </li>
-<li>I intended to learn how to add a google maps iframe and more information on the content page , but due to time constraints was unable to, this will be added in future </li>
+<li>I intended to learn how to add a google maps iframe and more information on the content page , but due to time constraints was unable to, this will be added in future.</li>
-<li>I tried but was unable to add a pentagon shape in the center skills section to complement the image and the five surronding items, this will be added in future</li>
+<li>I tried but was unable to add a pentagon shape in the center skills section to complement the image and the five surronding items, this will be added in future.</li>
-<li>I tried but was unable to add an animation so the main image would slowly and constantly move from left to right, this will be added in future</li>
+<li>I tried but was unable to add an animation so the main image would slowly and constantly move from left to right, this will be added in future.</li>
-<li>Wireframes was something i completely missed however i have made it a priority to be up to speed quickly and efficiently for the next project</li>
+<li>Wireframes was something i completely missed however i have made it a priority to be up to speed quickly and efficiently for the next project.</li>
 </ul>
 </details>
 <hr>